Henry Yorke Lyell Brown: Career

+Pastoralist and prospector W. B. Greenwood sent rocks that he had found near Mount Painter in the northern Flinders Ranges to the government for analysis in 1899, a year after radium had been discovered by Marie and Pierre Curie in France.
+However, Brown was away on leave when the specimens arrived, and they subsequently went missing.
+In October/November 1910 Greenwood once again sent rocks in, but Brown was dismissive of their value.
+Douglas Mawson, then a lecturer University of Adelaide, identified the mineral torbernite, a secondary mineral that occurs in uranium-bearing rocks.
+This led to significant mining in the Mount Painter area.

-In 1887 and 1890 Brown had published records of the mines of South Australia to draw attention to mineral resources and to the unsystematic way in which they were worked.
-He criticized the licence laws as unfair to genuine prospectors and called for a school of mines.
-He always worded his reports on sensational 'discoveries' carefully so that 'rarely was it possible to ... exaggerate a good impression into a glowing opinion'.
-In controversy he was restrained and polite.
+In 1887 and 1890 Brown published records of the mines of South Australia to draw attention to mineral resources and to the unsystematic way in which they were worked.
+He criticised the licence laws as unfair to genuine prospectors and called for a school of mines.
+He always worded his reports on sensational "discoveries" carefully so that "rarely was it possible to ... exaggerate a good impression into a glowing opinion".

+Later life and death

 In 1911 Brown resigned, took six months leave and married a New Zealander, Hannah M. Thompson.
 He continued to act as an honorary consultant to the Department of Mines in Adelaide until his death.
 This lithe 'little brown man with a hammer in his hand' had stimulated gold-mining and the copper industry in the State, charted the limits of artesian water in central Australia and discovered natural outlets for the disposal of flood waters in the south-east.
 At his death in Adelaide on 22 January 1928 it was said that "he knew every mineral belt from Darwin to Mount Gambier".
 He was survived by his wife and only daughter.

+Other activities and legacy

+He was a founding member of the Australasian Association for the Advancement of Science in 1888, and of the Australasian Institute of Mining Engineers in 1893.

-H. Y. L. Brown's works include the cataloguing of the geological specimens collected on the William Henry Tietkins expedition to central Australia.
+Brown's works include the cataloguing of the geological specimens collected on the William Henry Tietkins expedition to central Australia.